Apple WWDC 2018: An Apple user’s wishlist of announcements

 Read more: Apple WWDC 2018: What to expect in iOS 12, macOS 10.14, watchOS and more

-Plug-ins for third party health devices
+Plug-ins for third-party health devices

 At WWDC in 2016, I got to see real time blood sugar monitors that were being developed to work in tandem with the Apple Watch.
 As a diabetic, I would love to see these add-on solutions become commercial as early as possible.
 For me, this is where tech should have more impact.
 If it can help us live better and stay healthy, then the emphasis has to be on such solutions.